-The Board met four times during the year ended December 31, 2015 and acted by unanimous consent on two occasions.
-The Board has established an Audit Committee, a Compensation Committee, and a Plan Committee, but has no nominating committee.
-The Audit Committee of the Board met five times during 2015.
-During 2015, the Audit Committee consisted of Ms. Fuzzell (chair) and Messrs.
+The Board met five times during the year ended December 31, 2016 and acted by unanimous consent on four occasions.
+The Board has established an Audit Committee and a Compensation Committee, but has no nominating committee.
+The Audit Committee of the Board met four times during 2016.
+During 2016, the Audit Committee consisted of Ms. Fuzzell (chair) and Messrs.
 Petit and Moise.
-In 2015, the Audit Committee appointed the company's new independent auditor, met with the former independent auditor to review its report on the 2014 audit and the 2015 quarterly reviews, and carried out a number of other responsibilities, as outlined in the Audit Committee Charter.
+In 2016, the Audit Committee appointed the company's independent auditor to review its report on the 2015 audit and the 2016 quarterly reviews, and carried out a number of other responsibilities, as outlined in the Audit Committee Charter.